 Some people relate better to the whole Santa story, but others like keeping in mind that this time of the year is not only about buying things.
 Add visual elements such as candles, the Christmas star, an angel figure, or a cute sheep in your banner graphic for a more significant and meaningful impact.

 Bring me the food, opa!

-Let’s face it!
-December is not the time for diets.
-This time of the year is when you end up eating cookies with your friends at 2 o’clock in the morning while playing board games next to the fireplace.
-And it’s OK.
-We all do it!
-And we’ve got large cozy sweaters as partners in crime.
+And we’ve got oversized cozy sweaters as partners in crime.
 Alright, now that we established that we are all gonna get fluffier this season, why not think about using food as a hook to grab people’s attention?
-Coming up with a creative banner design can be tricky, but not in this case!
+Coming up with a creative banner design can be tricky, but not in this case.

-Add some sugar, spice and everything nice to your layout.
-Add cookies, gingerbread or candy in order to make your Merry Christmas banner yummier.
+Add some sugar, spice, and everything nice to your layout.
+Cookies, gingerbread or candy, can help make your Merry Christmas banner yummier.

 Have a sense of humor (or at least, some kind of sense)

 People like to think that there’s still a part of them that’s childlike.
-They enjoy watching funny videos, hear jokes or tell comic stories of their own because it reminds them of the time when it was all about playing games, their childhood.
-If adopting a fun and funky strategy suits your point of view, then you should go for it!
+They enjoy watching funny videos, hear jokes, or tell comic stories of their own because it reminded them of the time when they were kids, and it was all about playing games.

 Hurry down the chimney tonight